 Please click here to read the latest information.

-The cost per hiker this year is £25, which can be paid via the Group or paid by the individual/parent.
+The cost per hiker this year is £30.
+Groups make payment directly to Cheshire Scouts.
 There is no cost for volunteers.

 A team is made up of two, three, four or five young people, who all must be in the same age category.